MileHacker Logo

 • Modest dress for religious venues.

-• Smart casual for evening dining.
+• Dressy casual for evening dining.

 Dining & Tipping

-Eating tacos and street food with hands is acceptable.
+Eating tacos and street meals with hands is acceptable.
 Utensils are common for sit-down meals.
 Keep hands visible on the table.
 Offer food if sharing.
 Refer to general tipping guidelines for Mexico (typically 10-15% at restaurants).

 Meal Practices

-• Hand-eating common for certain foods.
+• Hand-eating common for particular foods.

 • Tipping is customary.